 Generally speaking, employers offer two types of stock options: nonqualified stock options (NSOs) and incentive stock options (ISOs).
 NSOs are the most common and often the type offered to the general workforce.

-Here’s how it works: If you hold your shares less than a year, the short-term capital gains tax rate equals your ordinary income tax rate, which could be up to 37% for the highest tax bracket.
+Any money you make above and beyond that if you sell your shares later can also be subject to the capital gains tax.
+If you hold your shares less than a year, the short-term capital gains tax rate equals your ordinary income tax rate, which could be up to 37% for the highest tax bracket.

 For assets held longer than a year, the long-term rate can be 0%, 15%, or 20%, depending on your taxable income and filing status.

-What Are Restricted Stock Units (RSUs) and How Do They Work?
+What Are Restricted Stock Units (RSUs)?

-The Pros and Cons of RSUs
+Pros and Cons of Restricted Stock Units (RSUs)